jashburn8020/the-python-tutorial/README.md

     - possible to prevent this by adding a `\` at the end of the line
   - see `test_multiline()`
 - Strings can be **concatenated** with the `+` operator, and **repeated** with `*`
+  - repeated concatenation will have a quadratic runtime cost in the total sequence length
+  - to get a linear runtime cost, you must switch to one of the alternatives below:
+    - build a list and use [`str.join()`](https://docs.python.org/3/library/stdtypes.html#str.join) at the end
+    - write to an [`io.StringIO`](https://docs.python.org/3/library/io.html#io.StringIO) instance and retrieve its value when complete
   - see `test_concat_repeat()`
 - Two or more string literals (i.e. the ones enclosed between quotes) next to each other are automatically concatenated
   - see `test_concat_string_literal()`